 - Mason 360: is GMU's student engagement platform.
-It has information about a variety of student organizations and campus events. - GMU's Student Support and Advocacy Center (SSAC): SSAC offers programming, consultations, and resources in the areas of interpersonal violence, financial wellbeing, personal wellness, and alcohol and drug use including in person support and recovery groups. - A GMU Success Coach can act as a resource to assist you with academic, personal, and career goals. - TimelyCare offers 24/7 on-demand mental health access from your phone. - Psychological Services offers the Stepped Mental Health Care Program providing an emotional support line and counseling. - Counseling and Psychological Services (CAPS): CAPS provides free and confidential short-term mental health services to students.
-In addition to having counselors on staff for guidance, they also have crisis hotlines available 24/7, a text line, and an online chat.
-They offer online information and virtual workshops focusing on a variety of issues such as healthy relationship advice, managing anxiety, and stress reduction.
-There are also in person support groups, Managing COVID-19 Re-Entry Anxiety Resources, and a "Relax and Unwind" drop-in space.
-CAPS provides referrals for off-campus services.
-Consider making an appointment for their Mind Spa! - The CAPS website has Multicultural Resources with links to Disability Services; LGBTQ+ Resources; and the Center for Culture, Equity and Empowerment.
-On the CCEE website, you can find information about reporting an incident that was motivated by bias.
-The LGBTQ+ website has a list of services and resources such as a Support Group, Trans Closet, and an events listing by the Queer Student Leadership Council. - Contemporary Student Services (CSS): offers resources for off-campus housing, renter rights and responsibilities resources, and a variety of other resources.
+It has information about a variety of student organizations and campus events. - GMU's Student Support and Advocacy Center (SSAC): SSAC offers programming, consultations, and resources in the areas of interpersonal violence, respondent services, financial wellbeing, personal wellness, and alcohol and drug use.
+They also have information on the Patriots for Recovery support group. - A GMU Success Coach can act as a resource to assist you with academic, personal, and career goals. - TimelyCare offers 24/7 on-demand mental health access from your phone. - Psychological Services offers the Stepped Mental Health Care Program providing an emotional support line and counseling. - Counseling and Psychological Services (CAPS): CAPS provides free and confidential short-term mental health services to students.
+In addition to having counselors on staff for guidance, they also have a crisis hotline available 24/7, a text line, and an online chat.
+They offer online information and in-person and virtual workshops focusing on a variety of issues.
+There are also in person support groups focusing on such issues as healthy relationships, managing anxiety, traumatic experiences support, women of color empowerment, queer empowerment, balanced living, graduate student support group and men & masculinity.
+CAPS also provides referrals for off-campus services. - The CAPS website has Multicultural Resources with links to Disability Services; LGBTQ+ Resources and other offices.
+The LGBTQ+ website lists resources such as a Peer Mentoring Program, Trans Closet, a map of Gender Inclusive Restrooms on the Fairfax campus and an events listing by the Queer Student Leadership Council. - Contemporary Student Services (CSS): offers resources for off-campus housing, renter rights and responsibilities resources, and a variety of other resources.
 The office serves off-campus students; pregnant and parenting students; and married, divorced, and widowed students; veterans and military affiliated students; and transfer students.
-Additional student parenting resources can be found here: Student Parenting Resources | Diversity, Equity, and Inclusion (gmu.edu)
+Additional student parenting resources can be found here: Student Parenting Resources | Diversity, Equity, and Inclusion (gmu.edu) - Graduate Student Life- resources and events tailored specifically to graduate students.